Maximinodotpy/articles/Exodus In Helvetia/index.md

 Mix between the US and Switzerland

-Many Spanish names indicate that some twisted part of south america colonized Europe.
+Many Spanish names indicate that part of south america colonized Europe.

 Historical events mixed and some that are new.
 - The Helvetian Civil War ( 1958, 1965 )